BryantCabrera/comparer/project_documents/product-requirements-document.md

 intimacy et cetera.

 The plan was to assign a score to each row's column.
-But I soon realize that I assigning scores on an arbitrary scale is somewhat difficult on a spreadsheet: I need to keep adjusting different rows column valu everytime my opinion changes.
-I realized it is way easier for me to qualitatively say which is better by how much, than to quantitavly assing scores to them.
+But I soon realize that I assigning scores on an arbitrary scale is somewhat difficult on a spreadsheet: I need to keep adjusting different rows column-value everytime my opinion changes.
+I realized it is way easier for me to qualitatively say which is better by how much, than to quantitavly assigning scores to them.

 This is a bigger problem when I wanted to explore a new dimension to see how that works.
-Then I needed to go via the ordeal again.
+Then I needed to go through the ordeal again.

 So I imagined that it would be very nice to have a tool, that will allow me to do that: compare multiple data points of a kind across an arbitrary number of dimension qualitatively, and then report back the numbers.